NIS Client Networking «Prev Next»

 The "yp" found in most NIS tool names stands for Yellow Pages(tm), the former name of NIS.
 You can think of NIS as a similar type of information resource for your network.

-What is the function of the portmap daemon in Red Hat Linux?
+portmap daemon in Red Hat Linux

 The portmap daemon in Red Hat Linux serves as a mediator between network services and the port numbers they use.
 It is responsible for mapping port numbers to the correct network service on a server, allowing clients to connect to the correct service using the correct port number.
 The portmap daemon listens on the well-known port 111 and responds to queries from client programs requesting information about network services.
 This information is then used by client programs to establish connections to network services running on the server.
 The portmap daemon is an essential component of the RPC (Remote Procedure Call) system used by many network services in Red Hat Linux.